Buy ENERGY STAR® and read product labels

 You may already be using our online electricity tracking tools to stay on top of your daily electricity use, but energy monitors track the electricity you and your family are using in real time.
 This means when you turn on your clothes dryer, dishwasher, or other electric appliances or devices, your home energy monitor will show you the real time electricity usage – and cost.

 If you're looking to upgrade or install energy-efficient windows, always look for the ENERGY STAR symbol.
-These windows can cut your annual energy costs by up to 20%.
+ENERGY STAR certified windows can save an average of 8% of your energy bills as compared to a standard window.
 Windows are a relatively expensive place to make energy efficient changes, so upgrades are best done when building a home or renovating.

 Even though they might be turned off, leaving your electronics plugged in contributes to as much as 10% of your electricity bill.